jayjdemitri/laravel-mui/BUILDLOG.md

 - Added temp clear storage button for playing with in welcome page
 - Updated theme switcher to implement dark/light mode switching
 - Updated circleci config to add force flag to npm install comand due to new eslint dep
+- Added basic offcanvas responsive topbar will work on it as the project progresses

 ```sh
 components